 … encounter the business after the purchase?

 Put yourself on the customer’s journey and consider all the touchpoints at each stage.
-Then, you can get feedback from customers, perhaps through a survey, to make sure that your perceived experience aligns with customers’ actual experiences.
+Then, you can get customer feedback through a survey to ensure that your perceived experience aligns with customers’ actual experiences.

 So, which should you use?
-The answer is both because each is a useful tool in certain situations.
+The answer is both because each is a valuable tool in certain situations.

-- When to use customer journey maps – Customer journey maps are the better choice when you focus on specific paths like the buying journey or one target customer for a specific product or service.
+• When to use customer journey maps – Customer journey maps are the better choice when you focus on specific paths like the buying journey or one target customer for a particular product or service.
 Customer journey maps focus on mapping the touchpoints of a specific customer from the first interaction to post-sale.

-Keep in mind that you should have a complete inventory of your touchpoints including your website, social media platforms, traditional and digital advertising, telephone, physical locations, direct mail, and invoices and receipts to effectively map the customer experience.
-It’s also helpful to determine the purposes of those interactions and to categorize them, which we explore in the next step.
+Remember to have a complete inventory of your touchpoints, including your website, social media platforms, traditional and digital advertising, telephone, physical locations, direct mail, and invoices and receipts to effectively map the customer experience.
+It’s also helpful to determine those interactions’ purposes and categorize them, which we explore in the next step.

-Group project manager at Financial Engines and former strategy leader at innovation firm Frog Design, Adam Richardson suggests categorizing touchpoints after mapping the customer journey and customer experience.
-He finds that they typically fall into four categories, but he also encourages companies to modify their categories as needed.
+Categorize touchpoints after mapping the customer journey and customer experience.
+They typically fall into four categories, but companies should modify their categories as needed.

-- Messages – Messages are one-way communications including brand, collateral, manuals, advertising, packaging, and so on.
-Any interaction that establishes the brand voice and explains complex products to first-time users also falls under the messages category.
+• Messages – Messages are one-way communications, including brand, collateral, manuals, advertising, packaging, and so on.
+Any interaction that establishes the brand voice and explains complex products to first-time users falls under the message’s category.

-- Settings – Consider the settings to be the placers were products are seen or used; for example, retail stores, television product placement, events, or shows.
+• Settings – Consider the settings to be the places where products are seen or used, for example, retail stores, television product placement, events, or shows.
 Companies often have little control over how products are presented, so touchpoints in this category are difficult to manage.

-You cannot have a complete understanding of your customers, their journeys, or their experiences without first identifying all of your customer touchpoints.
+You must first identify your customer touchpoint before you can completely understand them, their journeys, or their experiences.
 Because they occur before, during, and after a sale, you must consider your customers’ entire journey to identify all interactions.
 You can achieve this by putting yourself in the customer’s shoes, mapping the customer journey and experience, and categorizing all possible touchpoints.

 An Advanced CDP to Identify Customer Touchpoints

-Through Customer DNA, the Intelligent Engagement Platform helps you a 360-degree understanding of every individual customer.
+The Intelligent Engagement Platform helps you gain a 360-degree understanding of every individual customer.
 Customer journey orchestration leverages this multi-dimensional data to bring together customer conversations and journeys across all touchpoints – helping your business deliver the most holistic and considered customer experience.